azurecz/k8s-workshop-developer/module04/README.md

     -n myapp
 ```

 Deploy modified myappspa deployment.
-We are using Volume implemented by our share and map it container file system on path where images are.
+We are using Volume implemented by our share and map it to container file system on path where images are.
 Note that Volume mapping takes precedent over existing files.
 All created Pods will see the same share.
 ```
 kubectl apply -f 01-myappspa-deploy.yaml -n myapp
 ```